 - Avoid opening several new lines of credit in a short time period, as this can indicate risk to lenders and temporarily lower your score.

 Perhaps most importantly, you need to have patience.
 You likely won’t achieve an excellent score within months of opening your first credit card.

 Also, remember that you don’t need to strive for a perfect 850 credit score.
-Anyone with a score within the “excellent” range, which FICO considers 800 and above, should be able to enjoy the same benefits as someone with a perfect score.
+Anyone with a score within the “exceptional” range, which FICO considers 800 and above, should be able to enjoy the same benefits as someone with a perfect score.